llm·monitor

 Hardware reference

 We update this page when the methodology changes, never silently.
-If something looks wrong, the source for the entire pipeline lives on GitHub.
+If something looks wrong, the data is inspectable through the live dashboards.